This is Papercrete

 12 cubic feet of perlite or plaster sand

-At Eve's Garden we have based all of our research on the employment of the standard adobe building system of the American Southwest.
-Therefore we make several managable-sized bricks and either mortar them, or drystack and surface bond, as has been done with adobe for 3000 years.
+At Eve’s Garden we have based all of our research on the employment of the standard adobe building system of the American Southwest.
+Therefore we make several manageable-sized bricks and either mortar them, or dry-stack and surface bond, as has been done with adobe for 3000 years.
 Our mortars have a phenomenal affinity for our bricks and we have had great success with plastering without the use of stucco net wire.
-Even greater success has been obtained by dry stacking the bricks and using our mortar as a surface bonding agent.
 Following sound building practices such as perimeter foundation and load distributing bond beams, along the line of the approved building code for adobe brick construction, yields a strong, energy efficient, super insulated (R40 per foot of thickness) building system.

 Architecture and Safety